OCA/stock-logistics-barcode/barcodes_generator_partner/README.rst

 ===========

 Bugs are tracked on `GitHub Issues
-<https://github.com/OCA/pos/issues>`_.
+<https://github.com/OCA/stock-logistics-barcode/issues>`_.
 In case of trouble, please
 check there if your issue has already been reported.
-If you spotted it first, help us smashing it by providing a detailed and welcomed feedback.
+If you spotted it first, help us smash it by providing detailed and welcomed feedback.

 Credits
 =======